segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 90 November 25, 2018

+**Today's Progress**: Today I revisited my sewing website.
+I corrected a couple of links that were wrong, and I started the grueling process of manually transferring my original blog from Weebly to the new site.

 ### Day 89 November 24, 2018

 **Today's Progress**: More adjustments required for my WordPress theme.